-By targeting content at the different stages of the buyer journey, you nurture the leads and build trust over time.
+By creating content that targets the different stages of the buyer journey, you nurture the leads and build trust over time.

-Ultimately, by integrating your content with your sales processes, you can move them through your pipeline and convert leads to customers.
+And, ultimately, by building your content into your sales processes, you can move leads through your pipeline and convert them to customers.